napari/docs/docs/getting_started/open_images.md

 # Open images in napari

 There are multiple ways to open images in napari, depending on the image format and the type of processing you intend to apply to the data.
-The simplest option is to use napari’s built-in file dialog or drag-and-drop functionality.
-To open certain specialized data types, such as images saved in custom microscopy formats, you may need to extend napari’s data-loading capabilities by using a specific type of napari plugin called reader plugins.
+The simplest option is to use napari’s builtin file dialog or drag-and-drop functionality.
+To open certain specialized data types, such as images saved in custom microscopy formats, you may need to extend napari’s data-loading capabilities by using a specific type of [napari plugin](https://napari.org/stable/plugins/start_using_plugins/finding_and_installing_plugins.html#find-and-install-plugins) called reader plugins.
 Finally, for maximum flexibility, images can also be opened programmatically, for example via the napari console or in a Jupyter notebook.

 ## Builtin napari reader